Gowers' Ramsey Theorem with multiple operations and dynamics of the homeomorphism group of the Lelek fan: Dualization of the Kechris-Pestov-Todor c evi c correspondence

 \begin{lemma}[Barto\v{s}ov\'a \cite{B}, Lemma 11] A topological group $G$ is extremely amenable if and only if for every pair $A,B$ of syndetic subsets of $G$ and every open neighbourhood $V$ of the identity in $G$ we have $VA\cap VB\neq \emptyset.$ \end{lemma}

 In the lemma above, it is sufficient to only consider open sets $V$ taken from a neighbourhood basis of the identity in $G$.
-Since for a clopen $V$ we have $V(VA)=VA,$ we immediately obtain the following equivalence.
+Since for an epimorphism $\phi:\mathbb{G}\to A$ we have $G_{\phi}(G_{\phi} A)=G_{\phi} A,$ we immediately obtain the following equivalence.

 \begin{lemma} Let $G$ be a topological group that admits a neighbourhood basis at the identity consisting of open subgroups.
 Then the following are equivalent. \begin{itemize} \item[(1)] $G$ is extremely amenable. \item[(2)] For every clopen subgroup $H$ of $G$ and every $K\subset G$, at most one of $HK$ and $G\setminus HK$ is syndetic. \end{itemize} \end{lemma}